KarimChukfeh/tic-tac-react/public/Docs.md

 - the player registry address,
 - tier metadata and instance tracking.

 The implementation contract is deployed once.
-Every new tournament is a minimal proxy clone pointing at that implementation.
+Every new tournament is a minimal proxy instance pointing at that implementation.

-The clone then stores its own:
+The instance then stores its own:

 - tier config,
 - tournament status,